 Do you love yourself?
-If yes, you are on track to live a happy life and if you don’t, you will have to learn it.
-Our life is fantastic and is moving at fast pace.
-We all want to grow fast and in this high pace of achievement, we have forgotten ourselves.
-Through this article, I will try to help you with some easy to understand practices that can bring you peace and calmness in this super fast environment.
+If yes, you are on track to a happy life, and if you don’t, you will have to learn it.
+Our life is fantastic and moving at a fast pace.
+We all want to grow fast and have forgotten ourselves in this high pace of achievement.
+This article will help you with some easy-to-understand practices that can bring you peace and calmness in this super fast environment.
 Let’s start and understand the practices:

 1. Prioritize your happiness over others:

-This is the most important first step to improve your personal journey.
-Not sure, how many of you prioritize your happiness over others, but this is extremely important.
+Prioritizing happiness is the most crucial first step to improving your personal journey.
+Not sure how many of you prioritize self-happiness over others, but this is extremely important.
 Many of you must have heard this before, but how many of you executed it?
-You must implement it now.
-Just review your life for a moment and assess, when did you spend quality time with your loved ones?
-Was it when you were frustrated or contented?
-Now based on the answer that you have in your heart, make a quick adjustment.
-Reality is, if you are happy within yourself, you will be able to serve same contentment to others.
+Implement it now!
+Just review your life for a moment and assess when you spent quality time with your loved ones?
+Was it when you were frustrated or when you were contented?
+Now, based on the answer that you have in your heart, make a quick adjustment.
+The reality is, if you are happy within yourself, you will be able to serve the same contentment to others.
 Many people think this is selfish.
-But if little selfishness, sources happiness for people around you, it’s worth it!
-So, if you are thinking about selfishness, don’t worry, it’s not!
+But if little selfishness sources happiness for people around you, it’s worth it!
+So, if you are thinking about selfishness, don’t worry; it’s not being selfish!

 2. Take out ‘Me’ Time for yourself

-We work hard every day, sometimes it’s planned and many times it isn’t.
+We work hard every day, sometimes it’s planned, and many times it isn’t.
 We don’t really get time to observe our daily course.
-When was the last time, you sat in a lonely room and thought about your happiness and priorities?
-It’s important for you to meet your own intellect and heart every day, at least for 30 minutes.
-Because this is how you would realize, what you really want in life.
+When was the last time you sat in a lonely room and thought about your happiness and priorities?
+You need to meet your own intellect and heart every day, at least for 30 minutes.
+Because this is how you would realize what you really want in life.
 If you already take out ‘me’ time, it’s fantastic, but if you don’t, start it today.
 I practice this every day with a pen and a notebook.
 I call it a thinking notebook.
-I just think about things that I would love to have in my life and mention it on my notebook.
+I think about things that I would love to have in my life and mention it in my notebook.
 Then I practice visualization to feel that I already have those things and enjoy their possession in my mind.
-In few minutes, when I open my eyes, I feel wonderful and rejoiced.
+In a few minutes, when I open my eyes, I feel wonderful and rejoiced.
 I then plan to achieve those things practically in life and write down small goals to achieve them.
 You can do this your own way.
 This practice serves you a beautiful experience, as you will live in your dream world, disconnected from the real world for 30 minutes.
 At the end of this practice, you feel peaceful and rejuvenated.

 3. Do one thing that you love

 Do you take out time for yourself?
-If yes, great, you can directly jump to the fourth point but if not, you are calling for trouble and you need to fix it.
+If yes, great, you can directly jump to the fourth point, but if not, you are calling for trouble, and you need to fix it.
 Just close your eyes at this very moment and ask yourself what do you like the most?
-No matter, if it’s a funniest or a silly activity, but if it makes you happy, nothing else can be better.
-Let’s just do it for a few seconds.
-I just closed my eyes and heard my heart, it said I love playing Cricket with friends, I love reading Self-improvement titles and I love watching content on Netflix or PrimeVideo.
-So, what did your heart tell you, make sure you tell me that in the comment section below.
-Once aware, you must make every effort to perform this activity every day or at least on a weekend.
-I am writing this at the time of lock down, so I can’t play cricket, but I am reading self-improvement books.
-I have recently finished read a book called ‘Declutter Your Mind by S.J Scott and Barrie Davenport’.
+No matter if it’s the funniest or a silly activity, but if it makes you happy, nothing else can be better.
+Let’s do it for a few seconds.
+I just closed my eyes and heard my heart, it said I love playing Cricket with friends, I love reading Self-improvement titles, and I love watching content on Netflix or PrimeVideo.
+So, what did your heart tell you?
+Please make sure you tell me that in the comment section below.
+Once aware, you must make every effort to perform this activity every day or at least on the weekend.
+I am writing this at the time of lockdown, so I can’t play cricket, but I am reading self-improvement books.
+I have recently finished reading a book called ‘Declutter Your Mind by S.J Scott and Barrie Davenport.’
 Some topics of this article are covered in detail in this book.
-I have also bought kindle membership for unlimited free book and thoroughly enjoying it.
+I have also bought a kindle membership for an unlimited free book and thoroughly enjoying it.